What are governments ‘supposed’ to be doing to address the ecological crisis?

 The way that governments invest money in emerging from the coronavirus crisis is crucial

 The International Energy Agency (IEA) has calculated that governments are planning to spend $9tn (£7.2tn) globally in the next few months on rescuing their economies from the coronavirus crisis.
-According to Faith Birol, executive director of the IEA, the stimulus packages created this year will determine the shape of the global economy for the next three years, and within that time emissions must start to fall sharply and permanently, or climate targets will be out of reach.
+According to Fatih Birol, executive director of the IEA, the stimulus packages created this year will determine the shape of the global economy for the next three years, and within that time emissions must start to fall sharply and permanently, or climate targets will be out of reach.
 We are at a crossroads and governments have to act now.

 Is the UK government doing enough?